 Produced from carbon steel, additional corrosion protection inside these vessels was a must.
-Inconel 625 cladding was first considered for protecting newbuild vessels as a familiar option.
+Inconel 625 cladding was first considered for protecting these newbuild process vessels as a familiar option.
 However, the client wanted to reduce capital investment cost without compromising on quality.
-They wanted a reliable vessel lining solution, which could be delivered in any part of the world.
+They wanted a reliable process vessel corrosion protection solution, which could be delivered in any part of the world.

 Experience with Belzona Vessel Linings